BIGmindz/ChainBridge/docs/ml/AT02_FEATURE_SCHEMA.md

 - **CCT-01 (Carrier Credit Token):**
   - Provides carrier tiering and behavioral risk aggregates.

-Each feature must be mappable to at least one token and loggable for later forensics, ALEX reviews, and SxT ProofPack verification.
+Each feature must be mappable to at least one token and loggable for later forensics, 🟢 ALEX reviews, and SxT ProofPack verification.

+---

+🩷 **MAGGIE** — Chief AI Architect